ti-mo/lanparty-packages/README.md

 `aptly-cli -c aptly-cli.conf repo_create --name lanparty`

+Publish repository with both x86 architectures (i386 and amd64):

+`aptly-cli publish_repo --name lanparty --sourcekind local --distribution lanparty --architectures i386,amd64 --prefix .`

+## Uploading

+This heading (Uploading) and the next (Publishing) are to be repeated for every batch of packages you want to add to the repository.
+This allows for atomic transactions, for example, when uploading a bunch of dependant packages.

 Upload a .deb file to a directory of choice. (mind the leading /)

 `aptly-cli file_upload --upload influxdb_1.0.2_amd64.deb --directory /lanparty-incoming`